 Board of Directors

-Liz Grumbach is the Project Manager for Nexus, a Digital Research Co-Op in the Institute for Humanities Research at Arizona State University.
+Liz Grumbach is Assistant Director and Program Lead of the Digital Humanities Initiative in the Institute for Humanities Research at Arizona State University.
 She is also a project manager and website coordinator for HASTAC@ASU, where she supports online community engagement and platform development for the Humanities, Arts, Science, and Technology Alliance and Collaboratory hub at ASU.
 She has been an #altac professional since 2012, and her current research interests include investigating ethical practices and critical methodologies for producing and sharing cultural data.

 Dr. John Edward Martin is a Scholarly Communication Librarian at the University of North Texas Libraries.
 He serves as a consultant to faculty, students, and the university community on issues related to transformations in scholarly communication and academic publishing.
 He is also resource librarian for the Department of English.
 He has published scholarly articles on Edgar Allan Poe, horror fiction & film, and literary pedagogy, and is currently researching an article on humanistic librarianship.
 Among his other interests are digital humanities, information fluency & instruction, critical information theory, and comics studies.
 He holds a Ph.D. in American literature from Northwestern University, an MSIS from the University of North Texas.